NarasimhanKovalai/32-bit-RISC-processor/README.md

 # 32-bit 5-Stage Pipeline (Logisim)
+Refer to Final Circuit.circ logisim file to load the processor onto logisim.
+Implementation Circuit.pdf contains details on each of the components in the procesor.Instruction Encoding.pdf contains the naive ISA design used.

+Note that the only similarity to RISC pipeline is the classic 5 stage pipeline.
+We have not implemented the exact ISA (privileged or unprivileged) and other specs like zicr and CSR registers.

-This project implements a five-stage 32-bit RISC pipeline with a simplified instruction set.
+This project implements a five-stage 32-bit pipeline with a simplified instruction set.
 The pipeline includes:

 - A hardwired control unit.
 - A dual-port register unit with 32 general-purpose registers (GPRs).